Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

 - Total in the Pie chart does not concatenate ----- FIXED DURING TESTING
 - Pie chart won't show the breakdown instead it shows all in feeds ----- FIXED DURING TESTING

-- edit delete button are not working well in the farm page
+- edit delete button are not working well in the farm page ------- FIXED

 # TO DO LISTS
-- email should only recieve @gmail none other ( Revoke )
-- username should not store number ( revoke )

-- bulk sold

 # WHAT WAS DONE? ( DESCRIPTION )
 - Done With the logic for the login and successful message in the login page
 - Done With the logic for the Sign up and successful message in the register page, also it will redirect to    login page